-NUR 612: Environmental and Genetic Influences on Health
+NUR 612: Environmental and Genetic Influences on Health (2)

 This course focuses on environmental and genetic influences and determinants of health for individuals, populations, and communities.
 This course works within a paradigm that considers genomics to be the interaction of genetics, environment, and the influence of psychosocial, behavioral, and cultural factors.
 It thus assists the DNP student to holistically integrate genetic, genomics, environmental, epidemiological and scientific underpinnings and concepts in the interpretation of clinical findings and in planning and evaluation of clinical management.
-This course will include 2 hours of lecture weekly.
-Offered Every Other Year (Fall).
+This course is offered in a web-enhanced format.
 (GR)

-NUR 614: Ethical Issues in Advanced Nursing Practice
+NUR 614: Ethical Issues in Advanced Nursing Practice (2)

 This course examines the ethical and philosophical foundations that have shaped the development of the current health care system.
 Course discussions will include critical analyses of the legal, regulatory and ethical issues that impact DNP practice.
 Case studies and narratives will be used to examine how ethics can guide the DNP's decision making in clinical practice and research situations.
 Class discussions will also focus on ethical dilemmas that may be encountered in the current health care environment.
-This course will provide 2 instructional hours per week.
-Offered Every Other Year (Fall).
+This course is offered in a Web-enhanced format.
+Offered every other year (Fall).
 (GR)

-NUR 616: Leadership Development
+NUR 616: Leadership Development (2)

 This course is designed to explore leadership through an examination of research leading to the development of leadership study and decision-making models, in order to understand that leadership, in practice, is an on-going process requiring self, situational, motivation and follower analysis.
 Through this lens, students will learn to analyze leadership challenges and their application to the DNP role.
 Inter- and intra-professional collaboration models including team leadership will be discussed.
 By providing a background of leadership and change theories stressing self awareness and personal leadership, critical and reflective thinking, an understanding of the role of organizational culture in shaping leadership styles, and interpersonal skill to achieve relational leadership and systems competence, students will better understand leadership actions which foster positive institutional and organizational change.
 An emphasis on analysis and experiential learning via assignments and involvement in projects will link course content to real challenges in the system.
+This course is offered in a web-enhanced format.
 Offered Every Other Year (Fall).
 (GR)

-NUR 618: Informatics and Related Technology for Advance Practice
+NUR 618: Informatics and Related Technology For Advanced Practice (1)

 Informatics for advanced practice focuses on developing proficiency in the utilization of information systems to implement initiatives for quality improvement that supports practice and administrative decision-making.
 Emphasis is also placed on presenting standards and principles for selecting and evaluating practice and consumer information systems.
 Related ethical, regulatory, and legal issues will be included.
-This course will include 1 hour of lecture weekly.
+This course is offered in a web-enhanced format.
 Offered Every Other Year (Summer).
 (GR)

-NUR 620: Nursing Education Practicum
+NUR 620: Nursing Education Practicum (3 - 5)

 The course emphasizes development of the nurse educator as leader in the practice environment.
 Focus is placed on functioning in the role of nurse educator and applying the core competencies of nursing faculty which include: facilitation of learning, facilitation of learner development and socialization, use of assessment and evaluation strategies, functioning as a change agent and leader, pursuing continuous quality improvement in the nurse educator role, and functioning within the educational environment.
-Lecture: 3 hours, nursing education practice: 150 clock hours.
+The course includes seminar discussions and nursing education practice: 150 clock hours.
 Prerequisites: NUR 504: Strategies and Theories in Education, NUR 528: Assessment and Evaluation in Nursing Education, or permission from the course instructor.
 Offered Each Year (Fall, Spring).
+Note: Post MS certificate students will resiger for 3 credit and complete 90 hours of nusing education practice.
 (GR)

-NUR 621: Scholarly Writing in Health Care
+NUR 621: Scholarly Writing in Health Care (2)